jusstero/food-app/README.md

 - Once recipe is clicked, new activity displays to the user with recipe nutritient, ingredient and cooking time information.
 - User can open website containing the original recipe.

+**Known bugs**
+- No setup for when [API points run out](https://spoonacular.com/food-api/faq) ("What are points" in the FAQ link).
+- Ingredient adding only has a check for whitespaces.

 **Screencast (timestamps in video description)**